Reply to "Comment on `Theory of Phonon-Assisted Adsorption in Graphene: Many-Body Infrared Dynamics' "

 In Fig.~\ref{fig:comparisonrelasigma}, we plot the variation of $\bar{\Sigma}^{c}_{r}$ (dimensionless real part of Eq.~(\ref{eq:secomment})) with $\epsilon$.
 For comparative purposes, we also show the variation of the dimensionless real part of the self-energy within IBM (real part of Eq.~(6) in Ref.~[\onlinecite{sengupta2019}]).
 Let us summarize our understanding and give further points of disagreements with the Comment as the following:

 (3.)
 We note for $\epsilon \le 0.5$ K, $\bar{\Sigma}_{r}^{c}$ (blue dashed line) starts to diverge with decreasing $\epsilon$ (increasing size of graphene membranes).
 In comparison, $\bar{\Sigma}_{r}^{\rm{IBM}}$ within IBM (red line) is well-behaved for the same range of IR cut-off (size of membrane).
 Comment has reported these severe effects of IR divergence as mere $\textit{downward shifts}$ in the real part of the self-energy (not to mention, the absolute absence of physical justification for the presence of these IR divergences in a model of weak atom-phonon coupling).
 Mathematically, such a severe IR divergence signals the breakdown of the perturbation series, which implies that the perturbative expansion given by Eq.~(\ref{eq:secomment}) is ill-behaved for $\epsilon\leq 0.5$ K (membrane size $>$ 100 nm).
 Furthermore, Kinoshita-Lee-Nauenberg theorem \cite{kinoshita,lee,Bloch:1937pw} tells us that these IR divergences are physically unreal, hence proper resummations (non-perturbative techniques) need to be implemented to tackle these IR divergences with an effort to gain meaningful physical results.
-Our formalism of self-energy within the IBM in Ref.~[\onlinecite{sengupta2019}] is in fact a resummation technique that was implemented to tackle the severe IR divergences which appear with the inclusion of the effects from the atom-phonon coupling in the bound state \cite{sengupta2019,sengupta2016}.
+Our formalism of self-energy within the IBM in Ref.~[\onlinecite{sengupta2019}] is $\textit{in fact}$, a resummation technique that was implemented to tackle the severe IR divergences which appear with the inclusion of the effects from the atom-phonon coupling in the bound state \cite{sengupta2019,sengupta2016}.

 (4.)
-Previously in point (2.), we mentioned about the inaccuracy of the first line in Eq.~(\ref{eq:secomment}).
-It is to be noted that there is a contribution to the leading order divergence in $\Sigma_{r}^{c}$ in the limit of $\epsilon\rightarrow 0$ that originates from the term
+Previously in point (2.), we mentioned about the inaccuracy of the terms appearing as a result of non-commutativity of phonon and displacement operators in the first line in Eq.~(\ref{eq:secomment}).
+It is to be noted that there is a contribution to the leading order divergence in $\bar{\Sigma}_{r}^{c}$ in the limit of $\epsilon\rightarrow 0$ that originates from the term

 With the knowledge of points (3.) and (4.), let us now state our final points of disagreements with the arguments provided in the Comment for the invalidity of our method for the calculation of the adsorption rate.